 Please see ‘Promotional marketing: Prize draws in social media’ for information on how to deal with T&Cs where space is limited.

 Rule 8.28 sets out information that is likely to be necessary to include in the full terms and conditions for prize promotions as well as the required information about winners (see ‘Promotional marketing: Prize winners’).
+These should be accessible throughout the whole duration of the promotion.

 Plan ahead to avoid the risks of changing terms